kubevela/kubevela.github.io/docs/end-user/rollout.md

 ## How to

 ### First Deployment

-Apply the YAML below to create an Application, this Application includes a Workload of type webservice with Rollout Trait, and sets controllerRevision name to express-server-v1 by setting `spec.components[0].externalRevision` field.
+Apply the Application YAML below which includes a webservice-type workload with Rollout Trait, and sets ControllerRevision name to express-server-v1 by setting `spec.components[0].externalRevision` field.

 ```shell
 cat <<EOF | kubectl apply -f -